Pendulum – Mark Lanegan

 Mark Lanegan’s music found many ways to do that rare magic thing.
 I first heard his amazing voice when he was fronting his breakthrough 90’s Grunge band Screaming Trees.
 I sang Dollar Bill and Butterfly around campfires with my teenage friends and I saw them play in the UK before the brief window of opportunity closed forever.

-With is solo records I had many a long dark night of the soppy sod while listening to cassettes of The Winding Sheet and Whiskey For The Holy Ghost before the 90’s ended and before finding my wife and then finding myself in this new century.
+With his solo records I had many a long dark night of the soppy sod while listening to cassettes of The Winding Sheet and Whiskey For The Holy Ghost back before the 90’s ended and before finding my wife and then finding myself in this new century.
 Mark elevated the art form with his millennial solo record Bubblegum.
 Round about the same time he splintered the listeners multiverse with Isobel Campbell, PJ Harvey, Queens Of The Stone Age, Soulsavers and his single release of a masterpiece with Greg Dulli, The Gutter Twins.
 From then on he was an Easter egg of an artist.

 He could turn up on tribute albums, as a guest vocalist, with his band or with someone else and it’d be like a visit from your old tutor.
 Surprising, welcome and something you knew would one day become the last time.